BVSc Veterinary Science: Accelerated Graduate Entry (D102)

 |UK qualifications||Further information about UK qualifications|

 The following degrees from the University of Bristol can be accepted for entry: Applied Anatomy; Biochemistry; Biology; Biomedical Science; Cancer Biology and Immunology; Cellular and Molecular Medicine; Chemistry; Medical Microbiology; Neuroscience; Pharmacology; Physics; Physiological Science; Psychology; Veterinary Nursing and Bioveterinary Science; Veterinary Nursing and Companion Animal Behaviour (from 2022); Virology and Immunology; and Zoology.
 We will also consider applications with these degree titles from any UK university.

 Bioveterinary Science and Marine Biology from any UK university are also accepted for entry.

-We will accept Mathematics degrees from the University of Bristol.
-Mathematics degrees from other institutions or other science-related degree courses, including those achieved overseas, may also be considered on a case-by-case basis.
+Other science-related degree courses, including those achieved overseas, may also be considered on a case-by-case basis.

 Applicants must also meet these requirements

 No specific subjects required

 Further information about GCSE requirements and profile levels.